Shani Dhanda: Career

-As a 16 year-old, Dhanda applied to over 100 roles and was rejected from every one.
+As a 16-year-old, Dhanda applied to over 100 roles and was rejected from every one.
 She claims this was due to her disability.

-Dhanda founded an events management company and worked on events for Tyson Fury and Anthony Joshua.
+Dhanda founded an events management company and worked on events for Tyson Fury, Floyd Mayweather and Anthony Joshua.
 She has also worked for Virgin Media as a disability program manager.
-She co-founded the Asian Disability Network and organised the first Asian Women Festival in Birmingham.
+She founded the Asian Disability Network and the first Asian Woman Festival in Birmingham.

 Dhanda has also developed and launched Diversability Card, a discount card for people with disabilities.

 For her work, Dhanda was recognised as one of the UK's most influential disabled people by the annual The Shaw Trust Power List, and as one of BBC's 100 inspiring and influential women from around the world for 2020.

-In 2020, Dhanda was featured in an interview with British Vogue about activism and her part within that movement.
+In 2020, Dhanda was featured in an interview with BritishVogue about activism and her part within that movement.

 In 2021, she featured in LinkedIn's largest UK advertising campaign, Dhanda's first television advert gained her the title of LinkedIn Changemaker.

 In December 2021 and March 2022, she appeared as a guest panellist on ITV's Loose Women.

 In February 2022, Dhanda delivered a TED (conference) talk in London, sharing how to make inclusion everyone's responsibility and discussing Diversity and Equity as a personal responsibility.

 Disability advocacy

-Dhanda is a trustee of Leonard Cheshire Disability.
+Dhanda is a former trustee of Leonard Cheshire Disability.

 On 7 March 2022, to mark International Women's Day, Scope announced Dhanda as an ambassador for the charity.